The Mustang and the Cowboy in Art and Sculpture

 Email Patricia (765-288-0484)

-Mustang horse art has long been associated with the remnants of the original cowboy culture in American and is reflected in this North American art tradition of the West, or "Cowboy Sculpture" (as well it should be).
-Yet the art inspired by depictions of the cowboy or cowhorse and especially the Mustang, holds an even larger symbol for us all.
+Mustang horse sculpture has long been associated with the remnants of the original cowboy culture in American and is reflected in this North American art tradition of the West, or "Cowboy Sculpture" (as well it should be).
+Yet the art inspired by depictions of the cowboy or cowhorse and especially the Mustang horses, holds an even larger symbol for us all.
 Patricia Crane, in a life spent with horses and with sculpture could not fail to recognized the unbridled spirit of the Mustang, their great and enduring heart and stamina and utter love of freedom.
 Many a cowboy who knew the true wild mustang said that the light in the eyes of these wild ones was vastly greater than that of even the Thoroughbreds.

 Although the mustang by definition was wild, the cowboy and Indian were both known in the early days to admire, capture and ride the wild ones.
 The mustang, the early Indian and the cowboy too, were all part of a world that has changed radically.
-It is no wonder that the Western genre of Indian, cowboy, and mustang horse art came into being to depict what was and is seen as the romance as well as the splendor of this time period in history.
+It is no wonder that the Western genre of Indian, cowboy, and mustang horse sculpture and other art media came into being to depict what was and is seen as the romance as well as the splendor of this time period in history.
 Of course the mustang of the older time period does not truly exist today.
 The life style of the cowboy has changed somewhat too, along with much else in the world.

 The word mustang derives from a Spanish word meaning "stray", and that is precisely how the wild herds of mustangs grew and flourished, away from mankind.
 It was a time of horses, and the mustang was part of it all, including the Indians, settlers, eventual mustang hunters of all kinds, and the cowboy.